-The TOE Security Functional Requirements (SFR) selected in the Security Target are Common Criteria Part 2 extended as shown in the following tables.
+The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6], chapter 5.
+They are selected from Common Criteria Part 2 and some of them are newly defined.
+Thus the TOE is CC Part 2 extended.